Recognizing and treating symptoms of spinal stenosis

 If detected early, many forms of spinal stenosis can be effectively treated through nonsurgical treatments, such as physical therapy and yoga — two options that stretch and strengthen the spine to relieve pressure on the pinched nerve.
 Other conservative treatments include pain medication, cortisone injections and chiropractic care.

 Some patients may require surgical treatment if all conservative treatments have been exhausted and pain relief has not been achieved.
 In this case, the minimally invasive surgery at Laser Spine Institute can help provide pain relief for patients suffering from spinal stenosis.

 Depending on the cause of the spinal stenosis, our surgeons may recommend a minimally invasive decompression surgery or a minimally invasive stabilization surgery.
 Our decompression surgery removes a small portion of a damaged disc or bone spur in order to make more room in the spinal canal and relieve pressure on a trapped nerve.
-A stabilization procedure removes the entire damaged disc or vertebra altogether and replaces it with an artificial disc and/or bone grafts from the patient’s own body.
+A stabilization procedure removes a larger portion of spinal anatomy and replaces it with a surgical implant and/or bone grafts from the patient’s own body.

-Our minimally invasive spine surgery has helped more than 75,000 patients find relief from chronic neck and back pain and has earned a 98 patient satisfaction score^.
-For more information about how our minimally invasive spine surgery can help treat your spinal stenosis, and to find out if you are a candidate for surgery at Laser Spine Institute, contact us today.
+Our minimally invasive spine surgery has helped more than 75,000 patients find relief from chronic neck and back pain and has earned a 98 percent patient satisfaction^ score.
+For more information about how our minimally invasive spine surgery can help treat your spinal stenosis, contact us today.
+Our team can provide you with a free MRI review* and help determine if you are a candidate for our outpatient procedures.